CMU-Heinz-95702/lab4-http-server/README.md

 In other words, we are making HTTP requests over a TCP socket.

 This repository's Example-Socket-Code directory has example client and server socket implementations in several languages.
-Feel free to browse these to see how socket connections can be made in several languages.
+It is essential that you browse these to see how socket connections can be made in several languages.
 We are not using any of the code found in Example-Socket-Code for this lab.

 The starter code that we will use is named StartingWebServer.java and is shown next: